padpadpadpad/EdenMicrobes/README.md

 ### Figure 1: Sampling INSERT IMAGE
 https://github.com/padpadpadpad/EdenMicrobes/blob/main/plots/temperature_moisture.png

 At each sample plot, from each corner of a 2 x 2 m quadrat, four soil samples were collected using sterile soil augers.
 Any leaf litter was removed from the surface, before approximately 200g of soil was collected, typically representing 3 auger cores worth of material, from within the first 10 cm of the topsoil.
 Auger blades were “cleaned” by immersion in soil adjacent to the collection point prior to each sampling event.
 Blades were changed between sampling of the humid and dry biomes.
 The soil cores were sealed in sterile plastic bags and transported to the onsite laboratory for immediate processing.
-Sampling was scaled so as to encompass variation in SMCs at 1m, 10m and 100m, and thus account for any spatial autocorrelation.
-Samples were collected across two contrasting temperature regimes (Humid vs Dry), with sample-specific abiotic data relating to soil temperature, moisture and chemistry at a microclimatic scale.

-Plant identity and community turnover was be obtained from the same pool of extracted eDNA at each of the sites (see Duley et al. 2022), before SMC sequences were amplified using ITS1, 16S, 18S RNA marker genes for fungi, bacteria and eukaryotes respectively.

-The influence of plant community and abiotic conditions on local alpha-diversity, and regional beta-diversity of the SMC will then be assessed by conducting Principle Coordinate Ordination and PERMANOVA analysis.
-Structural Equation Models (SEMs) and variance partitioning will be used to explore the explanatory power of abiotic conditions, the identity of individual plants and plant community characteristics, whilst accounting for spatial autocorrelation.

-It is hypothesised that abiotic conditions will explain the greatest proportion of community dissimilarity, with microclimate (soil temperature and humidity) having greater effects than soil chemistry.
-However, after accounting for abiotic variation plant and microbial diversity are likely to be positively correlated.

-## Scripts

-- **visualise_climate.R** looks at the data from the temperature and moisture probes that were placed in the habitats.
-Produces **temperature_moisture.png**.

-## Datasets

-We have sequencing datasets of the biomes contained in `data/sequencing` and data from monitoring of abiotic variables present in `climate_data`.

-- **Eden_GPS_data.csv** contains the GPS coordinates of each site.
-A breakdown of the columns are below:

-  - Sample - Sample name that corresponds to a sequencing file and a sampling point.

-  - Ecosystem - What ecosystem did the sample come from.

-  - Diversity - Whether the sample has high or low plant diversity.

-  - Biome - Which biome did the sample come from (Humid = rainforest, Dry = mediterranean).

-  - GPS - Coordinates corresponding to the point from which soil was sampled

-  - X - longitude

-  - Y - latitude

-### Sequencing data (in data/sequencing)

 - **Sequencing Methods**